 Back then I still felt ashamed of what had happened to me – stress was “something that happened to people who weren’t good at their jobs.”
 And that wasn’t me.
 Now, I simply view it as the result of working too hard and caring too much (and probably having personal expectations that are far higher than others, i.e. being one’s own worst critic).

-Mental Health and Wellbeing – What Did I Do To “Get Better”?
+Mental Health and Well-being – What Did I Do To “Get Better”?

 The first thing was seeking professional help and taking the doctor-advised time off work – four weeks.
-To allow myself the space to get better.
+To allow me the space to get better.
 I also took the prescribed medication – I’ve no chance of remembering the name – with the aim of changing my brain’s chemical balance for the better.

 After four weeks I went back to work.
 I came off my tablets.
 But I don’t think I was ever the same person again (and I still don’t).
 It changed me as well as my work life.

 The killer question is though: when was the last time I was the old me?
 Was it 2005, 2004, or perhaps even earlier?
 I just don’t know (and I think I’m happy with the new me, bar the snoring).<

 Living with the After Effects of What Happened with My Mental Health and Well-being

 Am I totally “alright” now?
 Well, it probably depends if I was alright before.

 I know I have numerous personality quirks – if this is the right phrase – as most of us do, that have caused me to be who I am since childhood.

 However, putting these peculiarities aside, there are still after effects from my breakdown (the mental health and well-being issues) in 2006.
 The most obvious – well, at least to me – is that I don’t remember my dreams (although I occasionally do).
 This could of course be blamed on my sleeping patterns, but I personally believe it to be a protective mental “shutdown” mechanism that shielded me from the nightmares (plus the nicer dreams) of old.
 And now of today.